How To Trade Channels

 Step 6: Go back to the channel and grab the crosshair – ctrl+f – then measure from the lower high close and the lower low close to generate the channel’s range.
 We have drawn this highlighting it in blue.
 The value of this will be your initial take profit level.
 In this case, the range was 32 pips.

 We used two similar examples, with opposite trading opportunities.

-Again, both showed tremendously accurate thanks to understanding the market structure and market supply and demand zones.
+Again, both showed tremendously accuracy thanks to understanding the forex market structure and market supply and demand zones.

 None of this is luck.
 This is how you trade with accuracy and without stress.

 You let the market unveil where the smart money enters.